Rent a house cheaply and without collateral: in the USA there is a service for renting apartments and houses on very favorable terms

 She has lived in Miami ever since and recently moved to Chicago in time for her father's birthday.

-“I think it's a way of thinking and it all depends on how you look at it.
-It’s just an adventure for me,” she says.
-"When you get an eviction notice, it just means it's time to choose another city to explore a new location."
+“I think it's a mindset and it all depends on how you look at it.
+For me it’s just an adventure,” she says.
+“When you get an eviction notice, it just means it’s time to choose another city to explore a new place.”

 Read also on ForumDaily: